raspberrypilearning/interactive-animation/en/step_5.md

 --- task ---

 Change the speed and direction of your sprite until you get the motion you want.
 It might take a few experiments to get it right.

-For more information on how to do this, search for **speed** and/or **direction** in **How to ... create sprite movement**.

---- collapse ---
----

-title: How to ... create sprite movement

----

---- /collapse ---

---- /task ---

---- task ---

-You may want to change the way your sprite's costume rotates when it moves to stop it going upside down.

-For more information on how to do this, search for **rotate sprite** in **How to ... create sprite movement**.

---- collapse ---
----

-title: How to ... create sprite movement

----

---- /collapse ---

---- /task ---

 **Tip:** It's easier to identify issues if you make one change at a time and then run your program.